-Don't trust liposomes in your beauty productsFebruary 19th, 2013 in Medical research /
+Don't trust liposomes in your beauty productsFebruary 19, 2013 in Medicine & Health / Medical research

 New research shows that liposomes in cremes are not capable of transporting active ingredients into the skin.